Full River Red

-Full River Red (满江红) is a 2023 historical suspense comedy film directed by Zhang Yimou, and stars Shen Teng and Jackson Yee, alongside Zhang Yi, Lei Jiayin, Wang Jiayi and Yue Yunpeng.
-It was released in theaters in China on January 22, 2023, the same day as the Chinese New Year Day.
+Full River Red (满江红) is a 2023 period film directed by Zhang Yimou.
+It stars Shen Teng and Jackson Yee, alongside Zhang Yi, Lei Jiayin and Yue Yunpeng.
+The film was released in theaters in China on January 22, 2023, the same day as the Chinese New Year Day.
+It is the highest grossing Chinese film in 2023.

+Full River Red is based on a meeting between the Southern Song Dynasty and the Jin Dynasty.
+It tells the story of a group of righteous men who sacrificed their lives to eradicate evil.
+Among them, the characters Zhang Da played by Shen Teng and Sun Jun played by Jackson Yee also have their own mysterious color, which makes people imagine endlessly.